 Getting to and From Denver International Airport

-There are multiple options to get to and from Denver International Airport (DIA).
+There are multiple ways to get to and from Denver International Airport (DIA).

 The following services require an airport fare.
 Airport service fare can be found above.

 SkyRide Bus: The SkyRide Bus is a limited stop shuttle that runs on an hourly schedule.
-There are three distinct SkyRide shuttle bus stops servicing the Northglenn / Thornton area, the Boulder/US 36 Corridor, and the Denver Tech Center Area.
+There are two SkyRide shuttle bus stops servicing the Boulder and Arapahoe areas.
 The SkyRide is an excellent service if someone can drop you off at one of the stops.
 You should consider other means if you need long-term parking before heading to DIA.

 University of Colorado A Line: Known simply as the ‘A Line’ this light rail provides service from Union Station in Lower Downtown, Denver, and through several Denver and Aurora neighborhoods before arriving directly at DIA.
 There are multiple bus lines with service to Union Station.